 I call that an “A.” And perhaps this note to the author will suffice.

-This entry was posted on at .
-It is filed under authors, Blog, Jesse's Book Reviews, Uncategorized and tagged with Cancer, Claire Bidwell Smith, death, grief.
+This entry was posted on Tuesday, January 29th, 2013 at 6:09 pm.
+It is filed under authors, Jesse's Book Reviews and tagged with Cancer, Claire Bidwell Smith, death, grief.
 You can follow any responses to this entry through the RSS 2.0 feed.